G7 to seek ways to revive global growth

 The monetary policy discussion would include issues such as quantitative easing, the source said.

-Baroin said the meeting would take its lead from U.S. President Barack Obama, who is due to unveil on Thursday a much-anticipated package of new proposals to spur hiring.
+Baroin said the meeting would take its lead from President Barack Obama, who is due to unveil Thursday a much-anticipated package of new proposals to spur hiring.

 Yet analysts said that the Group of Seven's scope for concrete action was limited given the enormous debts weighing on developed economies from Tokyo to Washington and resistance from major emerging nations to monetary easing, which they say stokes inflation and asset bubbles in their economies.